basnijholt/nijho.lt/content/post/using-llms/index.md

 tl;dr: I use [LibreChat](https://www.librechat.ai/), with [OpenRouter](https://openrouter.ai/), and [`clip-files`](https://github.com/basnijholt/clip-files), and currently Claude 3.7 is my favorite model.
 {{% /callout %}}

+## My Golden Rule for AI-Generated Code

+While AI can generate impressive amounts of code quickly, I follow one critical principle in my workflow: **I never commit code I don't fully understand**.
+With the ease of generating solutions comes the responsibility to ensure quality and correctness.

+My approach involves:

+- **Understanding every line**: Before committing any AI-generated code, I carefully review and understand each line.
+This helps avoid introducing subtle bugs that might be hidden in seemingly working code.
+- **100% test coverage**: I ensure comprehensive test coverage for AI-generated implementations.
+This serves two purposes: it verifies the code works as expected and creates concrete examples that document the intended behavior.
+- **Critical evaluation**: I assess whether the proposed solution aligns with project architecture and best practices.
+Often, I'll ask the AI to refactor or explain its approach before accepting it.
+- **Incremental adoption**: Rather than accepting large code blocks wholesale, I typically integrate smaller, well-understood portions that can be thoroughly tested.

+This mindset transforms AI from a potential shortcut that could introduce technical debt into a powerful assistant that accelerates development while maintaining quality standards.

 ## Starting with OpenWebUI

 For most of the last year, I've relied on [OpenWebUI](https://openwebui.com/) as my primary interface for accessing various commercial LLMs: